shivam-methi/JavaScript/Features/promises.md

 ### Asynchronous:
-- We can make our code asynchronous in javascript
+- We can make our code asynchronous in javascript.
-- Unlike synchronous operations, an asynchronous operation does not block the next task
+- Unlike synchronous operations, an asynchronous operation does not block the next task.
-- even if the current task isn’t completed yet
+- even if the current task isn’t completed yet.
 - JavaScript engine works with additional features which allows JavaScript to behave asynchronously.
 - in JS asynchronous can be achieved using Callback, promises, async await.
+- Examples:
+  - Getting an API response
+  - DB operations
+  - I/O file operations

 ```js
     console.log("first");